Protonk/sr-characters/New/runner.md

 ####Role:

-Ganger prince.
-This is the maximally minimal rigger/decker/runner.
+Maximally minimal rigger/decker/runner.
 No major dump stats; can control drones, cars, and turrets; can hack devices or secure a team against countermeasures effectively; and he's not a complete pushover in combat.

 Lots of money (450k) chosen for a deck and a range of expensive but targeted bioware/headware.
 Some karma spent on raising CHA and a few skills.